Describe the moment you hit the Canada goose with your car. What was going on at the time.

 SM : Of course she does!
 What a silly question.
 Why do you ask?

 Well, I hate to burst your bubble but I have spoken to a few people in the neighborhood who have expressed that your signs make them uncomfortable.

 SM : That’s ridiculous.
 Everybody loves my signs.
 The amount of effort I put into them combined with the positive sentiments… What’s not to like?

 Maybe some people felt that Susan wanted to maintain a certain level of privacy concerning her illness.
-The intent behind the signs and banners was clearly well meaning.
+The intent behind the signs shop Salt Lake City was clearly well meaning.
 However, their public display made the whole thing, well, public.